Basic Science Anatomy

 Dorsomedial nucleus Middle (tuberal) Circadian feeding rhythms; emotional behavior; blood pressure regulation Obesity, irritability

-Arcuate (infundibular) Middle (tuberal) Produces dopamine (tuberoinfundibular pathway → inhibits prolactin); also GHRH, GnRH, POMC/NPY for appetite regulation Hyperprolactinemia; dysregulated growth hormone
+Arcuate (infundibular) Middle (tuberal) Produces dopamine (tuberoinfundibular pathway → inhibits prolactin), GHRH, and POMC/NPY (appetite regulation); GnRH originates in the preoptic area / medial preoptic nucleus, NOT arcuate Hyperprolactinemia; dysregulated growth hormone

 Posterior hypothalamic nucleus Posterior Heating center (sympathetic) — triggers vasoconstriction, shivering, piloerection Poikilothermia (body temp matches environment)